-An active archive documenting and tracking significant objects of space heritage and diverse waste legacies around the vicinity of Earth orbit, and other local planetary bodies, as a supportive resource for ‘space archaeology’ material culture studies of outer space activities.
+An active archive documenting and tracking significant objects of space heritage and diverse waste legacies around the vicinity of Earth orbit, and other local planetary bodies – compiled as a supportive resource for ‘space archaeology’ studies of outer space activities, and heritage conservation guidelines.

-As part of these activities, an independent 'Heritage in Space' platform () has been cultivated as an active catalogue and real-time 3D mapping of multinational objects in Earth orbit and in proximity to other astronomical bodies, in order to collate public nominations, memories and oral histories of spacecraft necessary for formally determining the relevance of historical celestial artefacts.
+As part of these activities, an independent 'Heritage in Space' platform has been cultivated as an active catalogue and real-time 3D mapping of multinational objects in Earth orbit, and in proximity to other astronomical bodies, in order to collate public nominations, memories, and oral histories of spacecraft necessary for formally determining the relevance of historical celestial artefacts.
 This registry is developed as a decadal study to document the transient shell of 'significant' artefacts, currently residing within extreme environments, that regularly intersect protected orbital zones (as defined by inter-agency debris mitigation consortia); regions of LEO and GEO that are essential for sustaining contemporary technological proliferation and scientific study of the Earth system.
-This index will thereafter enable forthcoming multidisciplinary committees to assess whether identified heritage items within these regions may be feasibly preserved in-situ, while minimising the risk of debris accumulation in these vital orbits for the benefit of future space programmes.
-Further Moon, Mars, Venus and Mercury models, which document heritage assets on these astronomical bodies, are also being developed in order to simply track landing/ impact locations and other anthropogenic contamination sites for future international discussions.
+This index will, thereafter, enable forthcoming multidisciplinary committees to assess whether identified heritage items within these regions may be feasibly preserved in-situ, while minimising the risk of debris accumulation in these vital orbits for the benefit of future space programmes.
+Further Moon, Mars, Venus, and Mercury models, which document heritage assets on these astronomical bodies, as well as potential instances of ‘bio-footprints’, are also being developed to simply track landing or impact locations, and other anthropogenic contamination sites for future international discussions.

-In addition to these operations, and as part of a concerted international effort to support the legal recognition, management and protection of off-world archaeological sites and artefacts, the foundation has contributed our paramount Catalogue of Human Heritage on the Moon and affiliated research to the For All Moonkind consortium.
-The catalogue materials has been utilised as the foundation resource for their Blockchain ‘Moon Registry’, and will also be used to support their formal legislative and heritage management activities within COPUOS proceedings.
+In addition to these operations, and as part of a concerted international effort to support the legal recognition, formal management and protective guidelines for off-world archaeological sites and artefacts, the foundation has contributed our paramount Catalogue of Human Heritage on the Moon and affiliated research to the For All Moonkind consortium.
+The catalogue materials have been utilised as the foundational bedrock for their Blockchain ‘Moon Registry’, and will also be used to support their formal legislative and heritage management activities within COPUOS proceedings.
 For more information about this ongoing work, please visit For All Moonkind.